NVIDIA/nim-deploy/kserve/scripts/README.md

 An example PVC is provided in the `scripts` directory using `local-storage`, it is recommended to use a better `StorageClass` that can share model files across nodes.

-5. TODO: Automate teh NIM Cache creation
+5. TODO: Automate the NIM Cache creation